-- A dependent child who is eligible for dental enrollment under two parents working for the same, or two different employing agencies that participate in PEBB benefits may be enrolled as a dependent under both parents but is limited to a single enrollment in PEBB dental; or - A dependent child who is an eligible dependent of an employee in the PEBB Program and an eligible dependent of a school employee in the SEBB Program may only be enrolled as a dependent under one parent under either the PEBB or SEBB Program.
+- A child who is an eligible dependent under two parents enrolled in PEBB Program benefits may be enrolled as a dependent under both parents but is limited to a single enrollment in PEBB dental. - A child who is an eligible dependent of an employee in the PEBB Program and a school employee in the SEBB Program may only be enrolled as a dependent under one parent in either the PEBB or SEBB Program.